The means test takes account of virtually every form of income but assesses

 income from farming and other forms of self-employment, income from certain

-schemes such as the Rural Environmental Protection Scheme (REPS) and
+schemes such as the Rural Environmental Protection Scheme (REPS), income from

-When you apply for Farm Assist, a social welfare officer will call to see
+When you apply for Farm Assist, a social welfare inspector will call to see

 you and ask to see various documents.
 For example, accounts prepared for tax